michelleconville/drizzle-and-shade/README.md

 * A badge appears under the price to advise the user if the product is low in stock or out of stock.
 * A quanity selector if the user would like to purchase more than one item.
 * An add to cart button, this button is disabled if the product is out of stock
-* An add to wishlist icon appears, users need to be logged in for this functionality to work, a modal will display if the user selects the button and is not logged in.
+* An add to [wishlist](#my-wishlist) icon, users need to be logged in for this functionality to work, a modal will display if the user selects the button and is not logged in.
 * Toast message will display advising the user of any actions completed on this page either if they have added an item to the card or added or removed an item from the wishlist.

 ##### Product in stock